ARTICLES

 Improving Wild Harvesting Practices and Transparency in the Floral Chain

 None of the approved certification schemes makes allowance for wild harvesting practices.
-That is why a consortium of FSI members and partners, comprising leading company Coloríginz (part of Dutch Flower Group), Westland Bloemen Export (WBE), Adomex International, and Floral Trade Group, have started a focused project to research the possibility of developing a mutual scheme for wild harvesting of foliage.
+That is why a few years ago, a consortium of FSI members and partners, comprising leading organizations like Coloríginz, which is part of Dutch Flower Group, Westland Bloemen Export (WBE), Adomex International, and Floral Trade Group, established a focused project to research the possibility of developing a mutual scheme for wild harvesting of foliage.

 Improving Sustainable Wild Foliage Harvesting